You are here:

-Since March 2020, there have been a total of three patient cases of COVID-19.
-Forty staff members have also reported testing positive during this time.
+Since March 2020, there have been a total of 30 patient cases of COVID-19.
+One hundred and thirty staff members have also reported testing positive during this time.

 In accordance with Governor Brown's March 8, 2020 declaration of emergency, which calls upon state agencies to take necessary measures to minimize disease transmission, the hospital has taken the following steps:

 Activated the OSH Emergency Operations Center to coordinate all preparation and protective efforts;

 Suspended patient visitation to all except patients receiving hospice;

 Canceled all patient community outings except for those deemed necessary for post-discharge placement purposes;

 Expanded phone visitation hours so patients may better keep in touch with loved ones;